Pasture-Raised: Cows Belong in the Fields

-Pasture-raised dairy is a philosophy of farming practiced on all Organic Valley dairy farms, based on the core principle that cows should spend as much time outside as possible.
+Pasture-raised dairy is a philosophy of farming practiced on Organic Valley dairy farms, based on the core principle that cows should spend as much time outside as possible.

-This means farmers give their cows access to pasture every day they can during their grazing season, which is region- and weather-dependent but ranges from 120 days (the National Organic Program minimum) to 200 days a year.
-The only exceptions are during bad weather, excessive heat, or if a cow is breeding or not feeling well.
+This means farmers give their cows access to pasture throughout their grazing season, which is region- and weather-dependent but ranges from 120 days (the National Organic Program minimum) to 200 days a year.
+Exceptions include extreme heat, bad and dangerous weather, or if a cow is breeding or not feeling well.

 - Rather than trucking feed in from elsewhere, cows use their own energy to wander the fields and harvest their food.

 - Grass-based farming increases biodiversity, fostering a healthier local community of insects and pollinators.

 - Manure is naturally “distributed” by the cows in the pastures, where it dries into patties and, through aerobic decomposition, breaks down quickly and naturally, fertilizing the soil while emitting less methane or other greenhouse gases than anaerobic methods, like manure pits.

 - On top of that, our animals eat all organic food, so every bit of that food was raised without the use of toxic chemicals or GMOs, which means fewer chemicals in our ecosystems and waterways.